jorditorresBCN/Assignments-2017/Lab02.md

 filtered = [w for w in tokens if not w in stopwords.words('english')] count = Counter(filtered)
 ```
 Add a new code cell to the same notebook with the code (and the comments with markdown cells if you consider interesting)  that computes and prints the 10 most common word after removing the stop words.
 Now it make more sense, right?
-"TensorFlow" is the most common word!!!
+"TensorFlow" is the most common word!

 <a name="tweepy"/>
 ## Task 2.2: Getting Started with `tweepy`